Versioning overview#

 display old versions

-compare versions with each other
+compare versions with one another

 For implicitly versionable item types, you can